minhtran02202/Market_Trading_Game/README.md

 the amount of code needed when writing the client program in the main.cpp file.
 Dynamic casting is a tool that I think I will use more and more of.

+This program data structure is double linked list.

 This is a really fun project that lets me learn alot about Object Oriented Programming and how to design a simple game.